talltalltaylor/Parsely/README.md

 # Parsely
-Browser Extension that parses HTML cooking pages into formatted, abridged recipes.
+Chrome extension to parse out recipe cards from HTML cooking pages.

 # Getting Started

-In order to install Parsely, you will need to have Google Chrome or Firefox installed.
-Parsely will be available in the Chrome Extenstion store and Firefox Add-ons.
+Parsely will soon be published in the Chrome store.
+If you want to try it out before then, clone the repo and navigate to chrome://extensions, where you will 'Load Unpacked' and point it to the Demo folder.

 # Built With

 JavaScript, CSS, JQuery and HTML

-# Authors

-Philip Fitzgerald and Joseph Mancillas - Pop-up Window and icons Rebecca Geng - Manifest and README file
-Taylor - Manifest, README file, parse.js and popup.js
-Christin Cooper - Design of Parsely button